 Why is Leca useful for growing your plants?

-Back to top So now that you know Leca is just a collection of expanding clay balls, you might be wondering how this has any benefit for your plants.
+Now that you know Leca is just a collection of expanding clay balls, you might be wondering how this has any benefit for your plants.
 So here is a list of the benefits, after which we'll go through them, one at a time.

-- It's easier to properly water your plants
+- It's easier to water your plants

 - The risks of getting pests are reduced